-The degree requires a total of 38 credits: eleven courses comprise a required core curriculum of 33 credits.
-The remaining five credits are earned by completing one of two options for an individualized concentration: five credits of approved elective coursework, or a mentored research/focused study project resulting in a written capstone paper.
+The degree requires a total of 38 credits: eleven courses comprise a required core curriculum of 34 credits.
+The remaining four credits are earned by completing one of two options for an individualized concentration: five credits of approved elective coursework, or a mentored research/focused study project resulting in a written capstone paper.

 Program goals will be modeled and reinforced through instructional modalities shown to promote academic achievement, critical thinking, scientific inquiry, team skills, capacity for improvement, and cultural competence.
 These include team-based learning, co-mentored small group proseminars, service learning experiences, simulations, critical reflection, and narrative writing.
 In addition, through training, certification, and service as Emergency Medical Technicians, the program embeds pre-professional students within health care teams as care providers rather than observers.